 - When you make the chutneys, make sure to make them thick.
 They should not be watery at all.
 This is super important!

 - I find working with chilled, straight from the fridge paneer easier.
 It is easy to slice and stuff.

-- Dont make a too runny or too thick batter.
-Add water slowly when making the batter else the besan will become lumpy.
+- Add water slowly when making the batter else the besan will become lumpy.

 Chutney Stuffed Paneer Pakora

 - 1 bunch (2 cups) organic cilantro leaves & tender stems, washed and air dried

 - 12-15 fresh organic mint leaves, washed and air dried